afreeorange/wiki.nikhil.io.articles/Installing Gitolite on CentOS 7.md

 Miscellaneous
 -------------

-If running SSH on a different port, SSH config files are your friend.
+If running SSH on a different port, an SSH config file is your friend.
 Here's a sample `~/.ssh/config`

     Host gitserver